Malus 'John Downie'

 - Pollination Group: A B C and D - it is a good pollinator for all apples

-Masses of cup-shaped, white flowers open from pale pink buds in May, followed by large, oval, orange and scarlet fruit, which are both highly ornamental and valuable for making preserves.
+Masses of cup-shaped, white flowers open from pale pink buds in May, followed by large, oval, orange and scarlet fruit, which are edible being valuable for making preserves.
 This vigorous crab apple flowers and fruits best in full sun and the foliage turns wonderful shades of yellow and burnt orange in autumn.
-Upright, becoming conical with age, it makes a glorious specimen tree for a small, urban garden.
+Upright, becoming conical with age, its suitable for most small, urban gardens.

 - Garden care: When planting incorporate lots of well-rotted garden compost in the planting hole and stake firmly.
 Remove dead, diseased and crossing branches while the tree is dormant.